 We gradually worked our way through the crowd to the front of the bar to grab one of these - a crepe stuffed with mushrooms.
-The foie comes recommeded here as well.
+The foie comes recommended here as well.

 Where: Cuchara de San Telmo

-This was one of the constantly recommeded spots, we discovered.
+This was one of the constantly recommended spots, we discovered.
 There are two things to look out for on the menu - the amazing canelloni and the suckling pig - available in large and pintxos size depending on how greedy you're feeling.
-It's usually very busy in the evening, but head along for lunch if you fancy something a little more sedate.
+It's usually very busy in the evening but head along for lunch if you fancy something a little more sedate.

 Where: Meson Martin, Calle María Guerrero, 26

 You'll see that foie gras is a very big thing in the bars of San Sebastian and we know it's not for everyone.
 But this is one of the most recommended places for foie in the city - and also try the excellent trainera here (prawns on bread).